+This work tries to identify bias in three popular transformer based deep learning models, viz.
+Vision Transformer (ViT) \cite{dosovitskiy2021image}, Convolutional Vision Transformer (CvT) \cite{wu2021cvt} and Swin transformer \cite{liu2021swin}, for the task of classifying natural and GAN images.
+The ViT architecture divides the images into fixed-size patches in order.
+These non-overlapping patches are then linearly embedded.
+These embeddings along with the position embeddings of the patches and a learnable classification token are supplied to the transformer encoder block for classification task \cite{dosovitskiy2021image}.
+CvT architecture utilizes convolutions within the ViT architecture with an aim to improve the performance of ViT.
+The major difference includes using a set of transformers with convolutional token embedding, convolutional projection and convolutional transformer block \cite{wu2021cvt}.
+Swin transformer follows hierarchical architecture based on Shifted WINdow approach \cite{liu2021swin}.

-Natural image versus GAN image classification is formulated as a two class classification task that can classify images under evaluation into either of the two classes GAN or Real.
+The natural image versus GAN image classification is formulated as a two-class classification task that can classify images under evaluation into either of the two classes GAN or Real.
 The classifiers are fed with the training data $x_1, x_2, \ldots, x_N$ ($x_i$ indicates i\textsuperscript{th} image in train data) and associated ground truth classes $y_1, y_2, \ldots, y_N$ ($y \in \{\text{GAN, Real}\}$) such that to find a best fitting model $M: y=M(x)$.
-To build the classifier models, the three pre-trained transformer networks are fine-tuned using the task specific GAN versus Real image dataset.
-To build the ViT based classifier the ViT-Large network that employs a patch size of 16 and pre-trained on the ImageNet-21K \cite{ridnik2021imagenet} image dataset, is used.
-To build the CvT based classifier the CvT-21 network pre-trained on ImageNet-1k \cite{russakovsky2015imagenet} image dataset is used.
-And, to build the Swin transformer based classifier the Swin-Large network that employs a patch size of 4 and window size of 7 and pre-trained on ImageNet-21K dataset is used.
-The size of the input image for all the three networks is 224 $\times$ 224.
-For training, the learning rate is set to $2e-5$, batch size as 4, and 25 epochs.
-The total number of trainable parameters are 303 M for ViT, 31.2 M for CvT and 194 M for Swin transformer.
-The fine-tuning experiments of transformers are conducted on on the deep learning workstation equipped with Intel Xeon Silver 4208 CPU at 2.10 GHz, 256 GB RAM, and two GPUs of NVIDIA Quadro RTX 5000 (16GB each), using the libraries Torch (version 1.13.1+cu116), PyTorch Lightning (version 1.9.0), Transformer (version 4.17.0), Tensorflow (version 2.8.0), and Keras (version 2.8.0).
-Table \ref{table_3bias_train_val_test_acc} shows the test accuracy of the fine-tuned transformer based models in classifying natural and GAN images.
+To build the classifier models, the three pre-trained transformer networks {ViT, CvT, and Swin,} are fine-tuned using the task-specific GAN versus Real image dataset.
+A diagrammatic representation of the visual transformer based natural image versus GAN image classifier model is shown in figure \ref{fig_3bias_model}.